Managing Electoral Cyber Risk

 This Article seeks to bring clarity to this discussion – one fundamental to the U.S. representative democracy – by providing a framework for understanding the means by which elections can be unlawfully influenced, the legal and technological systems in place to prevent such unlawful influence, and the limitations of those systems.
 It argues that current discussions are likely to continue two (failing) approaches found in other areas of cybersecurity: (1) a desire for a technological “silver bullet” solution; and (2) the creation of checklists to implement such solutions and “prevent” or “solve” the problem.

-Such approaches have repeatedly failed, as anyone who has received notification their personal information was compromised is aware (well over one-in-three Americans).
+Such approaches have repeatedly failed, as anyone who has received notification that their personal information was compromised is aware (well over one-in-three Americans).
 Drawing upon previous literature and empirical evidence, this Article attempts to reframe the question by answering that we should instead be asking how to manage such risk, and examine how the integration of multiple legal and technological tools into a risk management plan can achieve an acceptable level of confidence in our electoral systems, buttressed by “failsafe” procedures in the event an election result falls outside an acceptable margin of risk.

 Keywords: cybersecurity, elections, hacking, risk management